piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 }
 ```

-**INFO**

-> To create a new theme you will have to use one of the available theme mappings: xml, yaml or php.
-[Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/index.md#theme-mappings)
+To create a new theme you will not use a pure object, but one of the available theme mappings: xml, yaml or php.
+[Click here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/index.md#theme-mappings)
-> to find out how do that.
+to find out how do that.
+Also if you want to know where themes are stored [go here](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/themes-and-templates.md#themes-locations).

 VirtualTheme
 ------------